lars-ghs/eth_price_prediction/README.md

 # eth_price_prediction

-This LSTM prediction model was part of my Master's Thesis using pandas, numpy, tensorflow, matplotlib and pylab libraries.
+This LSTM prediction model was part of my Master's thesis using pandas, numpy, tensorflow, matplotlib and pylab libraries.

 ## Model Description